dfalster/dfalster.github.io/source/_drafts/2013-06-11-flickr-in-science.md

 title: "Flickr in science"
 date: 2013-06-07 06:22
 comments: true
 categories:
 twitter:
 publish: false

 ---

+The first point in Flickr's two point mission statement is to help people make their photos available to the people who matter to them.
+Flickr had—and still has—excellent tools for this.

 Dear CTFS,
 Thanks for providing wonderful photos of the CTFS plots.
 I am a post-doctoral research scientist at Macquarie University studying trait evolution and working together with Joe Wright.
 I am interested in using some of photos in my scientific talks, so am writing to seek your permission for this.

 In particular, I would like permission to use the following pictures in academic talks about plant trait evolution: https://www.flickr.com/photos/ctfs/8613382833/